-- New prices for commercial client culture purchases will be in effect September 21, 2015.
+New prices for commercial client culture purchases are in effect as of September 21, 2015.
 Read more

 Welcome to the Canadian Phycological Culture Centre (CPCC), formerly known as the University of Toronto Culture Collection of Algae and Cyanobacteria (UTCC).
 Founded in 1987, the CPCC provides research quality cultures, culture medium, and other related services to educational institutions, government and commercial laboratories worldwide.

 Housed at the University of Waterloo in the Department of Biology, the CPCC is internationally recognized as a major service collection of living freshwater algal, cyanobacterial and Lemna spp. (duckweed) cultures.
 Strains are often used for environmental research and biotechnology applications including: